BrentBaccala/collaborate/README.md

    The host and port specified as the last option to the `websockify` command now become a default VNC session that users will connect to if the username lookup fails.

-1. There is currently no mechanism to auto-start VNC servers from this package.
-If they're not running, the user will fall back on the default VNC session.
-Auto-starting VNC servers would require something akin to root privilege for the websockify component.

 1. If the VNC servers receive too many connection attempts that fail authentication, they will start rejecting any connection attempt until a timer expires, and the timer will never expire if continued